qualityshepherd/brine/assets/posts/southern_coast.md

 The cubbyholes hold bones alongside obsidian arrowheads, an obsidian axe, a silver bear idol (400s), and simple silver jewelry (120s).
 Several spear poles of exceptional quality remain, one still bearing its razor-sharp obsidian tip.
 Those who rest in this sacred space find their wounds heal faster.

 If disturbed, the ghost of **Zamma**—the tribe's last shaman—appears.
 His bones rest beneath the monolith, just above the chamber ceiling.
 Though mute, he communicates by pointing to the wall paintings.
 He will not rest until the bones are returned to their rightful place.
 The Cane believed weapons were meant for use, but treasure belonged to the tribe.
 Those who steal (without trade or sacrifice) suffer their curse—flesh turning to rust, spreading from fingers to arm until death claims them.

+**0902 Mountian Maw**
+A deep, spiraling chasm where the mountain meets the earth.
+Trees at its edge twist unnaturally, their roots exposed as if recoiling.
+The descent is perilous, the air thick with tension, and the silence overwhelming—until a distant scrape, low thud or eerie bellow breaks the stillness.
+Beast?
+Echo?
+Something else?

+Scattered around the rim lie skeletons—warped, massive, unrecognizable.
+Monsters, every one.
+All slain in battle, yet no sign of what killed them.
+No human remains.
+No clear victor.

+Few have climbed down.
+None have reached the bottom.
+Some call it a wound in the world, others a doorway.

 **0904 Harlan's Grove** The region's finest hops grow in neat rows across rolling hills.
 Francis and Catherine Harlan, and their oldest son Dale (`Shrewd, Proud`), tend their crops with generations of expertise—though their success stems from more than skill alone.
 A rare mineral in the soil imbues their hops with distinctive flavors—a secret they guard as carefully as their harvests.
 Six workers tend the rows while monastery wagons collect their weekly barrels.